softenggourav/softenggourav/README.md

 - 🌱 I’m currently learning frontend, CSS, JS and React
 - 💞️ I’m looking to collaborate on backend project.
 - 📫 How to reach me
-- ⚡ Fun fact: I beleive, I am here to revolutionize something, don't know what.
+- ⚡ Fun fact: I believe, I am here to revolutionize something, don't know what.

 <!---
 softenggourav/softenggourav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.